Some marine life favorites & how to identify them

 The Smooth Trunkfish

-Dark with white spots, honeycomb markings on the centre of body.
+Dark with white spots, honeycomb markings on the center of the body.
 You'll see them blowing water jets into the sand, searching for food using it's snout-like mouth.

 Turtle time